-When companies are considering partnering with a Managed Services or Managed Service partner, below is a list of additional considerations:
+When considering partnering with a Managed Service Provider, below is a list of additional considerations:

-• Has my contingent workforce program outgrown my current IT infrastructure, management strategy and are my needs become more complex?
+• Has my contingent workforce program outgrown my current IT infrastructure and management strategy and have my needs become more complex?

 • Do I have clear visibility into contingent worker spend?